odcambc/odcambc.github.io/_pages/reviews.md

 				{% if record.pdf %}
 				<li><a href="{{ record.pdf }}" target="_blank" alt="link to full text: {{ record.pdf }}">Full Text</a></li>
 				{% endif %}
+        {% else %}
+          The published collection is empty.
 			{% endfor %}

 			{% if review.highlight %}